 Beyond the Classroom

-Aspen Hill is home not only to the Berman Hebrew Academy, but also to a vibrant, growing, Modern Orthodox congregation!
-Formerly known as Beth Joshua Congregation, the synagogue rebranded as Kehilat Pardes - The Rock Creek Synagogue in the Sping of 2018.
+Aspen Hill is home not only home to the Berman Hebrew Academy, but also to a vibrant, growing, Modern Orthodox congregation known as Kehilat Pardes - The Rock Creek Synagogue.

 The congregation is home to over 60 families, has its own Eruv and Mikvah, and is affiliated with the Orthodox Union.
 Rabbi Uri (alum‘96) and Dr. Dahlia Topolosky are the spiritual leaders of the synagogue.